Skip to content

 var arr [5]int

-// In Go, specifying the length ([5]int) denotes an array, while not specifying it ([]int) denotes a slice.
+// In Go, specifying length ([5]int) creates an array; not specifying length ([]int) creates a slice

-// Since Go's arrays are designed to have compile-time fixed length, only constants can be used to specify the length.
+// Since Go's arrays are designed to have their length determined at compile time, only constants can be used to specify the length

-// For convenience in implementing the extend() method, the Slice will be considered as an Array here.
+// For convenience in implementing the extend() method, slices are treated as arrays below

 nums := []int{1, 3, 2, 5, 4}